hpides/BDL/tutorial_00_physical_cluster_setup.md

 ## Build a HPC-Cluster with Raspberry Pis

-This tutorial describes how to setup the physical part of our Raspberry Pi Cluster with 5 Nodes.
+This tutorial describes how to set up the physical part of our Raspberry Pi Cluster with 5 Nodes.

 ### Hardware-List